ArduPilot/ardupilot_wiki/copter/source/docs/mission-command-list.rst

 .. note::

-   In AC3.1.5 (and earlier) versions the speed change will only take effect after the current navigation command (i.e. waypoint command) completes.
-From AC3.2 onwards the vehicle speed will change immediately.
-   Also note that in AC3.2 the speed parameter will be in the SECOND COLUMN, not the first column as in previous releases as shown in the screenshot above (this is to match the official MAVLINK protocol)
+   The speed parameter will be in the SECOND COLUMN, not the first column as shown in the screenshot above

 Do-Set-Home
 ~~~~~~~~~~~